-- Specifies that the provisions described in the previous dot point only apply to a delinquent child if the person is adjudicated a delinquent child for committing a sexually oriented offense or child-victim oriented offense prior to January 1, 2008, and who, under the version of the SORN Law that is scheduled to take effect on that date, will be a public registry-qualified juvenile offender registrant.
-(R.C.
-2950.033(C).) - Authorizes a court, upon the request of an offender who is a tier I sex offender/child-victim offender or a child who is a public registryqualified juvenile offender registrant, upon the expiration of a specified period of time and the making of specified findings, to terminate the offender's or child's duty to comply with the SORN Law's requirements.
-(R.C.
-2950.15.) - Modifies the categories of offenders and delinquent children who are subject to the SORN Law's victim notification and community notification provisions so that, except as provided in the next dot point, the provisions apply regardless of when the offense in question was committed regarding: (1) an offender who is a tier III sex offender/childvictim offender, (2) a delinquent child who is a public registry-qualified juvenile offender registrant, and the child's duty to comply with the SORN Law has not been removed by a juvenile judge, (3) a delinquent child who is a tier III sex offender/child-victim offender and is not a public-registry qualified juvenile offender registrant, if the child prior to the act's effective date is subjected to the notification provisions and the child's duty to comply with the SORN Law has not been removed by a juvenile judge, and (4) a delinquent child who is a tier III sex offender/child-victim offender and is not a public registry-qualified juvenile offender registrant, if the child was classified a juvenile offender registrant on or after the act's effective date, the court imposed a requirement subjecting the delinquent child to the notification provisions, and the child's duty to comply with the SORN Law has not been removed by a juvenile judge.
-(R.C.
-2950.10(B) and 2950.11(F)(1).)
+- Specifies that the provisions described in the previous dot point only apply to a delinquent child if the person is adjudicated a delinquent child for committing a sexually oriented offense or child-victim oriented offense prior to January 1, 2008, and who, under the version of the SORN Law that is scheduled to take effect on that date, will be a public registry-qualified juvenile offender registrant. - Authorizes a court, upon the request of an offender who is a tier I sex offender/child-victim offender or a child who is a "public registryqualified juvenile offender registrant," upon the expiration of a specified period of time and the making of specified findings, to terminate the offender's or child's duty to comply with the SORN Law's requirements. - Modifies the categories of offenders and delinquent children who are subject to the SORN Law's victim notification and community notification provisions so that the provisions apply regardless of when the offense in question was committed regarding: (1) an offender who is a tier III sex offender/child-victim offender, (2) a delinquent child who is a "public registry-qualified juvenile offender registrant," and the child's duty to comply with the SORN Law has not been removed by a juvenile judge, (3) a delinquent child who is a tier III sex offender/child-victim offender and is not a public-registry qualified juvenile offender registrant, if the child prior to the bill's effective date is subjected to the notification provisions and the child's duty to comply with the SORN Law has not been removed by a juvenile judge, and (4) a delinquent child who is a tier III sex offender/child-victim offender and is not a public registryqualified juvenile offender registrant, if the child was classified a juvenile offender registrant on or after the bill's effective date, the court imposed a requirement under a provision of the bill subjecting the delinquent child to the notification provisions, and the child's duty to comply with the SORN Law has not been removed by a juvenile judge.